DevExpress/aspnet-security-bestpractices/SecurityBestPractices.Mvc/README.md

 ### 7.3 Additional Data Annotation Attributes

-In addition to data annotation attributes supported by ASP.NET MVC, DevExpress ASP.NET MVC extensions provide supplementary attributes that can be used for validation both on the server and client:
+In addition to data annotation attributes supported by ASP.NET MVC, DevExpress ASP.NET MVC extensions support supplementary attributes that can be used for validation both on the server and client:

 #### [Mask Check](https://github.com/DevExpress/aspnet-security-bestpractices/blob/master/SecurityBestPractices.Mvc/SecurityBestPractices.Mvc/Models/UserInputValidationModel.cs#L20)